About This Journal

 Discovery and Digital Archiving

-The Marshall Journal of Medicine (MJM) participates in industry-standard discovery and preservation tools.
+The Marshall Journal of Medicine (MJM) is indexed in Directory of Open Access Journals (DOAJ) and participates in industry-standard discovery and preservation tools.
+MJM is preserved in CLOCKSS and Portico, the two leading preservation archives that guarantee persistent access for the very long term.
 Articles from the journal are placed in the world’s major library catalogs and databases (OCLC Worldcat, ProQuest’s Summon, Ex Libris’s Primo, and EBSCO Discovery).
 Articles also receive Digital Object Identifiers (DOIs) from the CrossRef organization to ensure they can always be found.